oalders/debounce/README.md

 ## Introduction

 `debounce` is a simple utility to limit the rate at which a command can fire.
-This is useful in scenarios where you want to avoid repetitive command executions, like in automation scripts, cron jobs, or continuous integration pipelines.

 The command format is: